 - In the UK a CFD refers to a contract whose purpose is to secure a profit or prevent loss.

 - You only have to pay Capital Gains Tax on your overall gains above your tax-free allowance.
 The Capital Gains tax-free allowance is £12,300.

-We recommend a reputable and reliable investment advisor.
+We recommend using reputable and reliable online brokers and investment advisors.
 If you are just starting out in the investment world, or are already a professional, but don't want to be exposed to high risks, we recommend that you join Capitalist Exploits today for three reasons:

-- The first is that Capitalist Exploits provide an incredible amount of information about financial markets that help beginners learn.
+- Capitalist Exploits provide an incredible amount of information about financial markets that help beginners learn

-- The second is that Capitalist Exploits is focused on identifying high-return, low-risk investment opportunities, which is exactly what someone who is just starting out on business needs.
+- Capitalist Exploits is focused on identifying high-return, low-risk investment opportunities, which is exactly what someone who is just starting on needs

-- Finally, the level of diversification offered by Capitalist Exploits will allow you to create more efficient portfolios to achieve your goals.
+- The level of asset diversification offered by Capitalist Exploits will allow any investor to achieve a huge and successful portfolio.